 In association with AllTrails guides, we have six illustrated walks available to download from their app or website (as well as four further walks within the Parkland and Gardens), with walking routes available by kind permission of Swinton Estate.

-From the Country Club and Spa at Swinton, there are two woodland and riverside loop walks.
-There is also the Country Club and Spa to Swinton Bivouac route (one way or loop) which heads through the Parkland up to the edge of the moors.
-The Country Club and Spa has parking, The Terrace Restaurant and Bar (also dog friendly), and accommodation at the Swinton Park Hotel or High Swinton holiday cottage.
+From the Country Club at Swinton, there are two woodland and riverside loop walks.
+There is also the Country Club to Swinton Bivouac route (one way or loop) which heads through the Parkland up to the edge of the moors.
+The Country Club has parking, The Terrace Restaurant and Bar (also dog friendly), and accommodation at the Swinton Park Hotel or High Swinton holiday cottage.